-Schuette challenges Wisconsin’s city’s bid to draw water from Great Lakes
+Schuette opposes Wisconsin city’s bid to tap lake water

 Michigan’s Attorney General Bill Schuette said Thursday he is challenging a Wisconsin community’s bid to draw water from the Great Lakes.

 Waukesha, located in Southeast Wisconsin, has applied to pull 10 million gallons of water per day from Lake Michigan.
 Such diversions are governed by the Great Lakes-St. Lawrewnce River Water Resources Regional Body and the Great Lakes-St. Lawrence River Basin Water Resources Compact Council.